Computing the flip distance between triangulations: Preliminaries

 \section{Preliminaries}

-Let ${\cal P}$ be a set of $n$ points in the plane, and let ${\cal T}$ be a triangulation of ${\cal P}$.
+\paragraph{{\bf Flips, triangulations, and flip distance.}} Let ${\cal P}$ be a set of $n$ points in the plane, and let ${\cal T}$ be a triangulation of ${\cal P}$.
 Let $e$ be an interior (non-boundary) edge in ${\cal T}$.
-The {\em quadrilateral associated with} $e$ in ${\cal T}$ is defined to be the quadrilateral formed by the two adjacent triangles in ${\cal T}$ that share $e$ as an edge.
-Let $e$ be an edge in ${\cal T}$ such that the quadrilateral $Q$ in ${\cal T}$ associated with $e$ is convex.
-A {\em flip} $f$ with underlying edge $e$ is an operation performed to $e$ in triangulation ${\cal T}$ that removes $e$ and replaces it with the other diagonal of $Q$, thus obtaining a new triangulation of ${\cal P}$ from ${\cal T}$.
-We use the notation $\epsilon(f)$ to denote the underlying edge $e$ of a flip $f$ in ${\cal T}$, and the notation $\phi(f)$ to denote the new diagonal/edge resulting from flip $f$.
+The {\em quadrilateral associated with} $e$ in ${\cal T}$, denoted $Q_e$, is defined to be the quadrilateral formed by the two adjacent triangles in ${\cal T}$ that share $e$ as an edge.
+Let $e$ be an edge in ${\cal T}$ such that the quadrilateral $Q_e$ in ${\cal T}$ associated with $e$ is convex.
+A {\em flip} $f$ with {\em underlying edge} $e$ is an operation performed to $e$ in triangulation ${\cal T}$ that removes $e$ and replaces it with the other diagonal of $Q_e$, thus obtaining a new triangulation of ${\cal P}$ from ${\cal T}$.
+We use the notation $\epsilon(f)$ to denote the underlying edge $e$ of a flip $f$ in ${\cal T}$, and the notation $\phi(f)$ to denote the new edge resulting from flip $f$.
 Note that $\phi(f)$ is not in ${\cal T}$.
-We say that a flip to an edge $e$ is {\em admissible} in triangulation ${\cal T}$ if $e$ is in ${\cal T}$ and the quadrilateral associated with $e$ is convex.
+We say that a flip to an edge $e$ is {\em admissible} in triangulation ${\cal T}$ if $e$ is in ${\cal T}$ and the quadrilateral $Q_e$ associated with $e$ is convex.
+(See Fig.~\ref{fig:admissible} for illustration.)
 We say that two distinct edges $e$ and $e'$ in ${\cal T}$ {\em share a triangle} if $e$ and $e'$ appear in the same triangle in ${\cal T}$.
 We say that two distinct edges $e$ and $e'$ between points in ${\cal P}$ {\em cross} if $e$ and $e'$ intersect in their interior.

 Let ${\cal T}$ be a triangulation.
 A sequence of flips $F=\langle f_1,\ldots, f_r \rangle$ is {\em valid} with respect to ${\cal T}$ if there exist triangulations ${\cal T}_0, \ldots, {\cal T}_r$ such that ${\cal T}_0 = {\cal T}$, $f_i$ is admissible in ${\cal T}_{i-1}$, and performing flip $f_i$ in ${\cal T}_{i-1}$ results in triangulation ${\cal T}_i$, for $i=1, \ldots, r$.
 In this case we say that ${\cal T}_r$ is the {\em outcome} of applying $F$ to ${\cal T}$ and that $F$ {\em transforms} ${\cal T}$ into ${\cal T}_r$, and we write ${\cal T} \xrightarrow{F} {\cal T}_r$.
 The {\em length} of $F$, denoted $|F|$, is the number of flips in it.
 Many flips in a sequence $F$ may have the same underlying edge, but all those flips are distinct flips.
 For two flips $f_i$ and $f_h$ of $F$ such that $i < h$, a flip $f_p$ in $F$ is said to be {\em between} $f_i$ and $f_h$ if $i < p < h$.